Earning college credit in high school

 International Baccalaureate (IB) is a two-year degree program for high school juniors and seniors with an international focus; credits are also transferrable internationally.
 Students select subjects from six subject groups: their primary language, a second language, math, science, the arts and humanities.
 Both high school and college credit can be earned, and the coursework is college-level, though students can choose between standard and advanced-level courses.
 Classes are taught by regular high school teachers, it is free and held at your high school.
 Individual schools may have requirements for participation in IB.

 Exams are given at the end of courses and are graded on a seven point scale.
 Four is generally the lowest passing grade.
 In order to receive the pre-college diploma, you must take tests in six subject areas and earn a combined total of 24 points, along with community service and an essay requirement.
 Funding is available for exam fees to students in need.
 If you are not on the diploma track (which is optional) you can still earn certificates.

-In addition, there are three other ways students may participate in PSEO, even if they are not physically attending college classes.
+In addition, there are two other ways students may participate in PSEO, even if they are not physically attending college classes.
 If they are available, they may attend college classes taught at their high school by a college professor or qualified high school instructor; they may also take classes online taught by a college instructor, if offered.

 How is PSEO college credit earned?